Sergei Aleshkov: Biography

-Later, Seryozha and the soldiers and commanders in the 47th Guards Rifle Division were transferred to Stalingrad to fight in the Battle of Stalingrad.
-In early November 1942, the 510th Guards Rifle Regiment (the regiment where Sergei Aleshkov was a soldier) was surrounded by German troops near Stalingrad, and during bombing and artillery shelling, Seryozha's adoptive father, assistant commander Mikhail Vorobych, was trapped in a dugout.
-Seryozha Aleshkov went to the dugout and attempted to dig him out, and tried digging him out so hard that his hands profusely bled, but Seryozha failed to do so, so Seryozha ran to soldiers of another regiment, amidst the artielly shelling and therefore risking his own life, and the commander and soldiers dug Milkhail Vorobych out of the pit, with Seryozha participating.
-This great courage saved his adoptive father's life, and for this, Seryozha Aleshkov was awarded the Medal for Military Merit on 26 April 1943.
+Later, Seryozha and the 47th Guards Rifle Division were transferred to fight in the Battle of Stalingrad.
+In early November 1942, the 510th Guards Rifle Regiment (the regiment where Sergei Aleshkov was a soldier) was surrounded by German troops near Stalingrad.
+During bombing and artillery shelling, Seryozha's adoptive father was trapped in a dugout.
+Seryozha went to the dugout and attempted to dig him out, trying so hard that his hands profusely bled, but failed to do so.
+Seryozha ran to soldiers of another regiment, risking his own life amidst the artillery shelling.
+With Seryozha participating, the soldiers dug Milkhail Vorobych out of the pit in the dugout.
+This great courage saved his adoptive father's life and for this Seryozha Aleshkov was awarded the Medal for Military Merit on 26 April 1943.

-During the war, Seryozha Aleshkov found himself in life-threatening situations and nearly got murdered several times while on the front; in one situation, Seryozha Aleshkov insisted on being promoted to the rank of lieutenant in the regiment and was given a junior lieutenant uniform as a joke by a soldier, and Seryozha nearly got shot by a German Luftwaffe enemy airplane flying above; in another situation, Seryozha Aleshkov nearly drowned while attempting to cross the Siversky Donets River with his regiment, in May 1943, and a unidentified Soviet soldier jumped into the river and saved his life at the last second.
+During the war, Seryozha Aleshkov found himself in life-threatening situations and was nearly killed several times while on the front.
+In one situation, Seryozha insisted on being promoted to the rank of lieutenant in the regiment and was given a junior lieutenant uniform as a joke by a soldier.
+Seryozha was shot in the foot by a German Luftwaffe enemy airplane flying above.
+In another situation, he nearly drowned while attempting to cross the Siversky Donets River with his regiment, in May 1943, and an unidentified Soviet soldier jumped into the river and saved his life at the last second.

 As the Soviet Red Army rapidly advanced through the Soviet Union and liberated large parts of the Soviet Union from German occupation, Seryozha Aleshkov traveled with his regiment to Poland.

-In 1944, at the order of military commander Vasily Chuikov, Seryozha Aleshkov, now eight years old, left Poland and was sent to study at the Tula Suvorov Military School in Tula, Russia.
+In 1944, Seryozha Aleshkov, now eight years old, left Poland after he was wounded during a battle and sent back to Russia where he recovered from his wounds in a hospital.
+From there, at the order of the Soviet Red Army commander Vasily Chuikov, Seryozha was sent to the Tula Suvorov Military School to study there.

 While Seryozha Aleshkov was interested in sports and martial arts (he even earned ranks and high scores in boxing and sambo), and had a very good physical performance, Seryozha struggled and did very poorly in his academic performance.

 After graduating from Tula Suvorov Military School, Seryozha Aleshkov entered a military academy.

-Seryozha Aleshkov's future military career was unsuccessful due to his poor health as he had been smoking heavily from a young age, and he eventually died of a heart attack on 1 February 1990, aged 54.